 Does it contain bifido- and lactobacilli?

-The most common genera of bacteria are Lactobacilli, which live in the small intestine, and Bifidobacteria, which are more commonly found in the large intestine.
+The most common types of bacteria are lactobacilli, which live in the small intestine, and bifidobacteria, which are more commonly found in the large intestine.
 Make sure that both types of bacteria are combined in your product.
-Thus, the entire intestinal tract can benefit from the probiotic.
+This allows the entire intestinal tract to benefit from the probiotic.

 Ensure a wide variety of microorganisms